cloudy-native/lingolotus.com/story-ideas/intermediate-1.md

 Story 10: Planning a Party
-Theme: Organizing a partyPurpose: Learn vocabulary for planning and events
+Theme: Organizing a party
+Purpose: Learn vocabulary for planning and events

 Are you planning a party?
 Yes, I’m planning a birthday party.